fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 A little NW of the lake is a spot where there are some tracks on the ground.
 If you `(U)se` *Tracker* to follow them, they'll lead you to a spot 2S of the Nexus.
 However, there's a fixed combat 1N of you, which is kind of a dirty trick if you ask me.

 Now comes the fun part.
 Visit the druid's shrine in the NW corner `(p6)`.
-Go up to the statue and pick up the Beast Horn, then `(U)se` it (you can also `(U)se` your SPR attribute).
+Go up to the statue and pick up the Beast Horn, then `(U)se` it (you can also `(U)se` your SPR attribute, or just cast *D:Beast Call* yourself if you want).
 Enkidu himself comes to life `(p73)` and offers to wrestle.
-STR 15 always loses and STR 24 always wins, and your chance of winning goes up linearly between them.
-But you can retry as often as you like.
+This is a weird STR check (vs 1d8+15); STR 15 always loses, STR 24 always wins, and your chance of winning goes up linearly between them, but you can retry as often as you like.
 When you win, Enkidu grants you *Druid Magic* 2 along with most of the combat spells.
 This is a great way to take advantage of Louie's abnormally high SPR and INT.
 You don't need the Beast Horn after this; if you `(U)se` it again, it just casts *D:Beast Call.*

 Enkidu grants you *D:Death Curse, D:Fire Blast, D:Insect Plague, D:Whirl Wind, D:Scare, D:Greater Healing,* and *D:Beast Call.*